 - 1. Go to Display properties (right mouse selection of properties on the display area)

 - 2. Select Settings tab

 - 3. Select the Advanced button

 - 4. In the General tab, set the DPI setting to Normal size (96 DPI)

 - 5. Restart the PC

-Installing SiteConfig on the control point PC
+Install SiteConfig on control point PC